asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

     <CodeBlock language="bash">
     {`docker run -it -p 8080:8080 apicurio/apicurio-registry:latest-snapshot`}
     </CodeBlock>
 2. Once your Apicurio Registry is running, you can upload the schema in another terminal window.
-Create an Avro Schema Artifact using the following command by replacing {Avro_Schema} with your Avro Schema:
+Create an Avro Schema Artifact using the following command:
 <CodeBlock>
 curl \
 http://localhost:8080/apis/registry/v2/groups/my-group/artifacts \